 Bank's Board of Directors - The Bank's Board of Directors approves, at least once a year, the policy document which incorporates how exposure to market risk and interest risk in the bank portfolio should be managed, after it has been approved by Bank management and by the Board's Risks Committee.
 This document outlines, inter alia, the authority ranking for market risks management, the risk appetite (exposure restrictions) and the frequency of discussions and reporting of exposure status at different levels.
-The risk appetite framework specified by the Board of Directors was enhanced by management guidelines (restrictions), set lower than the Board of Directors restrictions, in order to allow exposure to be reduced even before it deviates from the risk appetite specified by the Board of Directors.
+The risk appetite framework specified by the Board of Directors was broadened by management guidelines (restrictions), set lower than the Board of Directors restrictions, in order to allow exposure to be reduced even before it deviates from the risk appetite specified by the Board of Directors.
 The risk appetite is specified under normal and stress conditions, by a range of benchmarks which restrict market risk; in addition, specific risk appetite benchmarks were specified with respect to interest risk in the bank portfolio and with respect to Bank activity in the negotiable portfolio.
 The Board of Directors restrictions and management guidelines reflect the risk appetite, which is consistent with the business strategy, liquidity planning, financing sources and capital planning at the Bank.

-The Board's Risks Management Committee is an advisory entity for the Board plenum with regard to market risk and interest risk in the bank portfolio.
-In 2016, there was no material change in principles of the policy document on management of market and interest risk and there were no deviations from the risk appetite which had been set.
-There were also no significant deviations in the actual policy applied from the specified policy.
-The Bank is reviewing and preparing to apply the principles made public in 2016 in the Basel Committee position paper on interest risk management.
+The Board's Risks Management Committee is an advisory entity for the Board plenum with regard to market risks and interest risks in the bank portfolio.
+In the first quarter of 2017, the policy document on management of market risks and interest risks was revised.
+There were no deviations from the specified risk appetite in the second quarter of 2017.
+The Bank continues to implement interest risk management principles, as published in the Basel Committee's position paper dated April 2016.

 The market and interest risk profile is monitored on a daily level by the Finance Division and the Risks Control Division; on a weekly level by the Risks Management Committee, headed by the Manager, Finance Division; and on a monthly level by the Management Committee for the Management of Assets and Liabilities, headed by the Bank President & CEO.
-The market and interest risk profile in the bank portfolio is presented to the Bank's Board of Directors using the Bank's quarterly Risk Document.
+The market and interest risk profile in the bank portfolio is presented to the Bank's Board of Directors using the Bank's quarterly Risks Document.
 The discussion by the Board of Directors covers development of the risk profile, major action taken by the Bank in the different portfolios during the reviewed period and of market developments, in particular risks in markets in Israel and overseas which may potentially impact the business profile of Bank operations and its market and interest risk profile in the bank portfolio.
 Any deviation, should it occur, is to be reported to the Board of Directors, along with action taken to eliminate it.